carlinyuen/NSTree/README.md

 NSTree
 ======

-B-Tree data structure implementation for iOS without using CFTree.
+B-Tree data structure implementation for iOS / objective-c without using CFTree.
+Can be used as a storage mechanism or to index large sets of data.
+Performs fairly well compared to Core Data and regular NSArrays.
-Keywords: iOS, tree, algorithms, data structures, b-trees, unit tests.
+Keywords: iOS, tree, algorithms, data structures, binary, b-trees, core data, storage, unit tests, benchmarks.

 ## Features
  - Customizable Node Capacity (max # children per node).